tonytsheng/DBHUB/ORA/ON_EC2/readme.md

 14. Set filesystemio_options from NONE to SETALL.
 15. Changed instance type to r6id.24xl.
 Modified flash cache to only be on 4 instance volumes.
 2 TEMP tablespaces spread across 5 files on instance store (by accident).
 Archiver error in the middle of test.
 16. rerun. archiver error for a few mins.
-17. Increased EBS volumes and corresponding IOPS. u02, u03, u04 - io1 volume: size from 900GB to 9000GB.
-IOPS from 45000 to 64000
+17. Increased EBS volumes and corresponding IOPS for u02, u03, and u04. io1 volume size modified from 900GB to 9000GB.
+IOPS from 45000 to 64000.
 AWS will optimize each volume as part of this modification, which will take at least a few hours.

 ### Baseline
 - ien.24xlarge